Supporting a Patient after Fetal Demise

 2. What are the most common comorbid pregnancy conditions linked to fetal demise?

-3. How does pregestational and gestational diabetes affect the risk for stillbirth?
+3. How does pregestational and gestational diabetes affect the risk of stillbirth?

 Clinical Considerations and Management